Representing the deformation $\infty$-groupoid: The deformation oo -groupoid

 This object was introduced by Sullivan in the context of rational homotopy theory \cite{sullivan77}.
 At level $n$, it is the algebra of polynomial differential forms on the standard geometric $n$-simplex.
-Now let $\g$ be a nilpotent dg Lie algebra.
-Then tensoring $\g$ with $\Omega_n$ gives us back a nilpotent dg Lie algebra, of which we can consider the Maurer--Cartan elements.
+Now let $\g$ be a nilpotent $\L_\infty$-algebra.
+Then tensoring $\g$ with $\Omega_n$ gives us back a nilpotent $\L_\infty$-algebra, of which we can consider the Maurer--Cartan elements.